 Basically, when snowmobiling in Jackson Hole, you first want to consider what type of trip appeals most to you.

-Do you want to wind through the woods to spend lunch eating and bathing at Granite Hot Springs?
+Do you want to wind through the woods to spend lunch eating and soaking at Granite Hot Springs?
 Cruise out to a famous Yellowstone landmark for a peaceful winter viewing vs. a crowded summer photo-op?
 Zoom along the Continental Divide Trail System on the #1 ranked snowmobile terrain in the country at Togwotee Pass?
-Or maybe just take out some souped-up powder snowmobiles and dash around in meadows chest-deep with snow.
+Or maybe just take out some souped-up powder snowmobiles and dash around in meadows chest-deep with snow?

 Don't worry: We know it's hard to pick.
 Luckily, nobody says you can't go more than once.